-We are offering two fellowship programs (sponsored by either NINDS or NSF) that run from May 29 – August 3, 2018 and offer a substantial stipend, as well as on-campus housing and a supplement for lab supplies.
+The University of Vermont is offering a fellowship program that runs from May 26 – July 31, 2020 and offers a substantial stipend, as well as on-campus housing and a supplement for lab supplies.

 - Participate in investigations of how the nervous system develops, functions and repairs itself after injury.

 - Get hands-on training in molecular, cellular, anatomical, physiological approaches.

 - Gain valuable experience before you enter graduate school.

 This NINDS supported program is focused on training you to investigate the neuroscience of neurological disorders and stroke, and provides a stipend of $4000.
 You will be trained by a team of mentors that includes both basic scientists and